-In the House Committee hearing, proponent testimony was submitted by Representative Croft and representatives of Americans for Prosperity-Kansas, Greater Kansas City Chamber of Commerce, Institute for Justice, Kansas Chamber of Commerce, Opportunity Solutions Project, Teladoc Health, United Women's Empowerment, and Wichita Regional Chamber of Commerce; and two private citizens.
+In the House Committee hearing, proponent testimony was submitted by Representative Croft and representatives of Americans for Prosperity-Kansas, the Greater Kansas City Chamber of Commerce, the Institute for Justice, the Kansas Chamber of Commerce, Opportunity Solutions Project, Teladoc Health, United Women's Empowerment, the Wichita Regional Chamber of Commerce, and two private citizens.
 Proponents of the bill indicated the expansion of expedited licensing would spur economic development by making it easier for people to move to Kansas to work.